mharris717/ember-cli-pagination/doc/primitives/paged-array-computed.md

 Creates a computed property representing a PagedArray.

+A PagedArray acts just like a normal array containing only the records on the current page.

 Takes two arguments:

 * A `contentProperty` argument, representing the name of the "all objects" property on the source object.